HarkerRobo/ImageProcessing2017-python/README.md

 # ![2017 Image processing code](https://cdn.rawgit.com/HarkerRobo/ImageProcessing2017-python/master/images/logo.svg)
 [<img src="http://forthebadge.com/images/badges/made-with-python.svg" height="20" alt="Made with Python" />](https://xkcd.com/353/)

-This will probably end up being the vision code we use for 2017.
+This is the vision code we will use for 2017.

 So you can understand it better, below is a flow chart of the general process: